Hopelezz/FindProject/README.md

 - [x] Refactor Code to simplify and remove unused code.
 - [ ] Add `Properties` menu to `ContextMenu` to open folder Properties.
   - This is rather complicated since (Start-Process -FilePath Explorer.exe "/select, $FolderPath") doesn't work, but it will Open To Folder and select it.
+- [ ] Add function to search paths from Tree.txt.
+  - Tree.txt is created from function FindTree{} and placed at $dirPath.
+The idea is to reduce the search impact on servers to once a day for the first user to search.

 See the [open issues](https://github.com/Hopelezz/FindProject/issues) for a full list of proposed features (and known issues).